Updated: November 3, 2019

 4.1.
 Executive Officers.
 The officers of this Association shall be; President, Vice President, Secretary, Treasurer, and Communications Director.
 The past president, if available, will continue with the board as an advisor for one year after serving as president unless serving as one of the other Executive Offices.
 The President, Vice President, Secretary and Communications Director shall be elected at the annual meeting.
 The Treasurer, Librarian, and Hospitality Chairperson shall be appointed annually by the President and confirmed by the Executive Committee.
 They shall be under the supervision of the Executive Committee.

 4.2.
-Eligibility for any office shall be restricted to those whose paid dues are current.
+Eligibility for any office shall be restricted to those whose paid dues are current, and those who meet the minimum requirements for insurance purposes.
 Any officer or candidate for any office must maintain the Dues current.
 Failure to maintain current dues may be grounds for removal from office under Article 4.

 4.3.
 Nominations Committee.
 The Nominations Committee shall present candidates for President, Vice President, Secretary and Communications Director 30 days before the November meeting.
 Any member may nominate a candidate in addition to the presented slate of nominees.
 All candidates nominated must be present at the November meeting, must agree to serve and understand the obligations of the office.
 The Nominating Committee, originally chaired by the vice-president with minimum of three additional ad-hoc current members who are selected by the president with board approval.
 The Nominating Committee will conduct election in accordance with Article VIII.